Twenty wounded in northern Mali rocket attack on U.N. base

 The French army operates a separate anti-insurgent mission across West Africa’s arid Sahel region, where jihadist and ethnic violence is worsening.

-Reporting by Tiemoko Diallo; Writing by Aaron Ross; Editing by Toby Chopra
+Reporting by Tiemoko Diallo; Additional reporting by Souleymane Ag Anara and Tangi Salaun in Paris; Writing by Aaron Ross; Editing by Toby Chopra